 “The ability for legacy and modern devices to share information and data in a secure way will help deliver a secure and resilient grid, which is DOE’s goal,” said Prakash Chakravarthi, CEO of Machfu.
 “Furthermore, the data can be consumed by any number of existing as well as new and innovative applications with existing back-end platforms or new cloud-based solutions.”

-Several OEMs are currently partnering with Machfu to create novel grid solutions.
+Several OEMs are currently partnering with Machfu to create novel smart grid iot solutions.

 Machfu’s efforts under the previous Phase II work bridged the gap between information technology and operational technology, supporting both legacy and new protocols.
 The Phase II extension will allow domain experts to quickly and efficiently define applications, customize, and deploy the technologies in a scalable way to benefit the grid operation without worrying about protocols, communication architectures, or back-end systems.